itzanuj/htmlemail-website/_posts/2017-11-12-mindful-industries-mailgun-case-study.markdown

 ---
 layout: post
-title:  "How Mindful Industries Use HTML Email Templates to Send Transactional Emails with Mailgun"
+title:  "How Mindful Industries use HTML email templates to send transactional emails with Mailgun"
 description: Case study of how Mindful Industries are using html email templates.
 They are an artificial intelligence company and send thousands of emails every month with Mailgun.
 tags: case-study, mailgun, customer
 ---